Kevin Dunn: Career

 Dunn appeared in many live performances in Chicago and its suburbs, including the theater companies Northlight, Remains, Wisdom Bridge and Goodman before his TV and motion picture career.
 Dunn's work includes Samantha Who?, a series appearing on ABC from 2007 to 2009, as well as playing Ron Witwicky in Michael Bay's Transformers film series.
 His film appearances include Ghostbusters II (1989), Hot Shots!
 (1991), 1492: Conquest of Paradise (1992), Dave (1993), Beethoven's 2nd (1993), Nixon (1995), Mad Love (1995), Small Soldiers (1998), Godzilla (1998), Snake Eyes (1998), and Stir of Echoes (1999).
 Dunn also played Murry Wilson in a 2000 miniseries, The Beach Boys: An American Family.
 He played President Richard Nixon's White House Counsel, Charles Colson, in Nixon and played President Bill Clinton's National Security Advisor, Sandy Berger, in the ABC miniseries The Path to 9/11.
 In 2000, he co-starred in Bette, a sitcom starring Bette Midler, in which he played her husband in the show's first 11 episodes.

-From 2004 to 2006 Dunn had a small recurring role as Terry Hardwick, a baseball coach and mentor to Tyler Hoechlin character Martin Brewer, on the long-running family drama 7th Heaven.
+From 2004 to 2006, Dunn had a small recurring role as Terry Hardwick, a baseball coach and mentor to Tyler Hoechlin character Martin Brewer, on the long-running family drama 7th Heaven.

 Dunn played Joel Horneck, Jerry's overzealous childhood friend, in the Seinfeld episode "Male Unbonding".
 He has also featured in Live Free or Die as well as the 2006 film Gridiron Gang.

 Dunn is an executive producer of the award-winning documentary film Kumpanía: Flamenco Los Angeles (2011).

 Dunn played the role of White House Chief of Staff Ben Cafferty in HBO's late 2010s political comedy Veep.

 Personal life

-Dunn married Katina Alexander in 1986.
-They have a son, Jack.
+Dunn and his wife, Katina Alexander, married in 1986 and they have a son.